 5. iClever Ergonomic Mouse

 One issue with ergonomic mice is that they can be pretty ugly.
 Those who care about looks will find the iClever Ergonomic Wireless Mouse to be one of the best options out there.
-It has a very interesting, futuristic design that is bound to turn some heads.
+It has a fascinating, futuristic design that is bound to turn some heads.

 6. Evoluent VerticalMouse D